 to the machining of the frame were necessary to produce the .22 pistol--the top of the frame is milled differently to accept the adjustable sight, and

 the position of the firing pin is slightly higher.
 Lockwork parts are identical to those in the Undercover.
-The only two .22 Pocket Target pistols I have
+The Pocket-Target .22 is scarce.
+Some were

-observed were both in nickel finish and marked on the backstrap “1965 - FIFTH ANNIVERSARY CHARTER ARMS CORP - 1970.”
-The
+made in a nickel finish and marked on the backstrap “1965 - FIFTH ANNIVERSARY CHARTER ARMS CORP - 1970.”
+The name of the gun

 version was available with two cylinders, one in .22 Winchester Rimfire Magnum, known as the Dual Pathfinder.
 I do not